Cattn/auto-rob/README.md

 State lives under the OS user-data folder (`%APPDATA%\auto-rob\workspace` on Windows, `~/Library/Application Support/auto-rob/workspace` on macOS, `~/.config/auto-rob/workspace` on Linux).

 ## Schedule

-Unattended runs are **opt-in**.
-They are never registered automatically.

 1. Connect at least one harness (Setup / Settings).
 2. Enable the schedule in onboarding or **Settings → Unattended schedule**.